AidanNC/ScreenAverager/README.md

 # README #

 ### What is this repository for? ###
-Averaging the Screen and makingit look more pixalized
+Averaging the Screen and making it look more pixalized

 ### How do I get set up? ###